awadheshprasad-tudip/gitAssignment/README.md

-# gitAssignment
-simple git assignment
+This is git assignment by Awadhesh Prasad.